apache/iceberg/format/spec.md

 ### Binary single-value serialization

-This serialization scheme is for storing single values as individual binary values in the lower and upper bounds maps of manifest files.
+This serialization scheme is for storing single values as individual binary values.

 | Type                         | Binary serialization                                                                                         |
 |------------------------------|--------------------------------------------------------------------------------------------------------------|